 Alternatives To Surgery: Supplements, Drugs & Other Medications

-If your dog’s hip dysplasia isn’t yet severe, or you simply can’t afford surgery, there are other treatment options available, including some dog hip dysplasia home treatment options.
+If your dog’s hip dysplasia isn’t yet severe, or you simply can’t afford surgery, other treatment options are available, including some dog hip dysplasia home treatment options.

 Hip & Joint Supplements

 Dasuquin with MSM is one of the preferred supplements for dogs with hip dysplasia and arthritis.
-The dosage depends on the weight of your dog and will require more in the initial 4-6 week period, then less for ongoing maintenance.
+The dosage depends on your dog’s weight.
+You will require more in the initial 4-6 week period, then less for ongoing maintenance.

 Glyco-Flex III is a supplement designed not only to support the joint of the leg but also the connective tissue around the joint as well.
 Vets highly recommend Glyco-Flex as a post-surgery nutritional support method to help the joints to recover.
 Dosage varies based on the dog’s size.